umputun/remark42/README.md

 | --github-csec   | REMARK_GITHUB_CSEC   |                        | no               | Github OAuth client secret      |
 | --dbg           | DEBUG                | `false`                | no               | debug mode                      |
 | --dev-password  | DEV_PASSWD           |                        | no               | password for `dev` user         |

+**User has to provide secret key, can be any long and hard-to-guess string.**

 _all multi parameters separated by `,` in environment or repeated with command line key, like `--site=s1 --site=s2 ...`_